 What is a Wood boring insect?

-A frequently asked question from many home buyers that have received a home buyers reports is“what is a wood boring insect?”
-This is a common term mentioned within many a home buyers reports that suggests “a survey is carried out to identify the presence of wood boring insects”.
+A frequently asked question from many home buyers that have received a home buyers reports is “what is a wood boring insect?”
+This is a common term mentioned within many a home buyers reports that also suggests that “a survey is carried out to identify the presence of wood boring insects”.

-So, what is a wood boring insect?
+So, what exactly is a wood-boring insect?
 A wood boring insect is a common term that covers many species of beetles that as larvae eat and destroy timbers.

 There are many different types of beetles are the most common beetles found in a property is a common furniture beetle which infests softwoods.
-This beetle does not cause structural damage however it does consume the sap wood edges.
+This wood boring insect can be found in most properties across the UK.
+This beetle does not cause structural damage however, it does consume the sap wood edges.

 The Wood Boring Weevil is a common species found in wet timber and often discovered in joist ends that are suffering from dampness.